rlk/panoptic/README.md

 	scm
 	thumb

-The Panoptic repo has a submodule ([util3d](https://github.com/rlk/util3d)) that must be explicitly added to a fresh clone:

-    git submodule update --init

 ## Build

 Panoptic may be build with either a Debug or Release configuration.
 The adjacent Thumb and SCM source trees *must* be build with the same configuration.
 In all cases, debug builds are placed in `Debug` while release builds are placed in `Release`, so these configurations may cleanly coexist.